-- an article in Set1 or another practitioner-based journal - the creation and distribution of resources that emerge from the findings - discussion of findings and their implications through social media and blogs - creation and maintenance of a project website with content useful to practitioners - research briefings for policy makers - books published by NZCER or other publishers - additional articles submitted to national or international journals - additional conference presentations - articles that focus on methodological issues raised over the course of the research - networking amongst other TLRI grant recipients in order to share ideas and learn from one another
+- an article in Set2 or another practitioner-based journal - the creation and distribution of resources that emerge from the findings - discussion of findings and their implications through social media and blogs - creation and maintenance of a project website with content useful to practitioners - research briefings for policy makers - books published by NZCER or other publishers - additional articles submitted to national or international journals - additional conference presentations - articles that focus on methodological issues raised over the course of the research - networking amongst other TLRI grant recipients in order to share ideas and learn from one another

 The TLRI must be acknowledged in any presentation or publication that uses data or findings that were TLRI funded.
-(A TLRI logo for use in presentations and documents can be found in the link on the TLRI project administration webpage: http://www.tlri.org.nz/tlri-research/administration)
+(A TLRI logo for use in presentations and documents will be provided).